Cinema of Poland: Early history

 The first cinema was founded in Łódź in 1899, several years after the invention of the Cinematograph.
-Initially dubbed Living Pictures Theatre, it gained much popularity and by the end of the next decade there were cinemas in almost every major town of Poland.
+Initially dubbed Living Pictures Theatre, it gained much popularity and by the end of the next decade there were cinemas in almost every major town in Poland.
 Arguably the first Polish filmmaker was Kazimierz Prószyński, who filmed various short documentaries in Warsaw.
-His pleograph film camera had been patented before the Lumière brothers' invention and he is credited as the author of the earliest surviving Polish documentary titled Ślizgawka w Łazienkach (Skating-rink in the Royal Baths), as well as the first short narrative films Powrót birbanta (Rake's return home) and Przygoda dorożkarza (Cabman's Adventure), both created in 1902.
+His pleograph film camera had been patented before the Lumière brothers' invention and he is credited as the author of the earliest surviving Polish documentary titled Ślizgawka w Łazienkach (Skating-rink in the Royal Baths, also known as On skating-rink), made between 1894 and 1896, as well as the first short narrative films Powrót birbanta (Rake's return home) and Przygoda dorożkarza (Cabman's Adventure), both created in 1902.
 Another pioneer of cinema was Bolesław Matuszewski, who became one of the first filmmakers working for the Lumière company - and the official "cinematographer" of the Russian tsars in 1897.

-The earliest surviving feature film, the Antoś pierwszy raz w Warszawie (Antoś for the First Time in Warsaw) was made in 1908 by Antoni Fertner.
-The date of its première, October 22, 1908, is considered the founding date of Polish film industry.
+The earliest surviving short film is Pruska kultura (Prussian Culture) and the earliest surviving feature film is Antoś pierwszy raz w Warszawie (Antoś for the First Time in Warsaw).
+Both of them were made in 1908, the first one by an unknown director and the second one by Antoni Fertner.
+The date of Antoś première, October 22, 1908, is considered the founding date of the Polish film industry.
 Soon Polish artists started experimenting with other genres of cinema: in 1910 Władysław Starewicz made one of the first animated cartoons in the world - and the first to use the stop motion technique, the Piękna Lukanida (Beautiful Lukanida).
 By the start of World War I the cinema in Poland was already in full swing, with numerous adaptations of major works of Polish literature screened (notably the Dzieje grzechu, Meir Ezofowicz and Nad Niemnem).

-During the World War I the Polish cinema crossed borders.
-Films made in Warsaw or Vilnius were often rebranded with German language intertitles and shown in Berlin.
+During World War I the Polish cinema crossed borders.
+Films made in Warsaw or Vilnius were often rebranded with German-language intertitles and shown in Berlin.
 That was how a young actress Pola Negri (born Barbara Apolonia Chałupiec) gained fame in Germany and eventually became one of the European super-stars of silent film.

 The first woman to direct a film in Poland and the only female film director of the Polish silent film era was Nina Niovilla.
-She debuted in 1918 in Berlin, then directed her first Polish film titled Tamara (also known under the title Obrońcy Lwowa) in 1919.
+She debuted in 1918 in Berlin, and then directed her first Polish film titled Tamara (also known under the title Obrońcy Lwowa) in 1919.